 Shaking off the dust from a massively snowy winter, we closed the nursery in Milwaukie and began a new era, making the final push to move the whole operation to the 16 acre facility in North Plains.
-Noah Bell takes over management of the nursery at the new location while Ian and Kerri pursue other interests.
 With lots of open space to grow bamboo, Ned planted many new trial species around the hillside and valley of Bamboo Garden.
 Despite the arduous moving process, spring sales at the new location were excellent and bamboo production increased for the years to follow.
 We purchased several golf carts to give customer tours and efficiently move about the nursery.
 We started construction of our second large scale greenhouse, a Jonkman style system, which doubled our total protected space, keeping the new bamboo safe from the winter elements.

 Bamboo Garden supplied over 30 species of bamboo for the Asia Trail Project, an ambitious design by the Smithsonian for the National Zoo in Washington, DC.
 The total order fills two and a half, 53-foot semi trucks with bamboo, our largest order to date.
 The pandas and sun bears were undoubtedly very happy.
 Spring wholesale and retail orders were the highest yet recorded.
-Ned took a bamboo tour in Europe, visiting many famous gardens and collectors while Noah maintains the nursery operation.
+Ned took a bamboo tour in Europe, visiting many famous gardens and collectors.
 Bamboo Garden supplies 875x 10 gallon Chusquea culeou for the Wayne Morse Courthouse in Eugene OR.
 A new introduction from Chile, C. culeou breaks ground for commercial landscape design.
 The ABS national convention is held in Hawaii and Ned takes an exciting bamboo tour with his close friends.

 Bamboo Garden provided over two-hundred 25 to 30-foot tall Phyllostachys for the Shangri La Project in Vancouver BC.
 It took two 53 foot trailers and a creative loading strategy to safely transport all of our timber bamboo to the jobsite in Canada.
 The bamboo design is visually stunning, planted along a large metal and glass skyscraper; the tallest new building in British Columbia.
 Bamboo Garden began expansion of the upper warehouse and builds a lower barn and kitchen for employees.
 Clumping bamboo becomes more accepted as a low maintenance alternative to the larger running type bamboos.
 Fargesia robusta gains recognition as a premier clumping bamboo screen.
-Noah Bell designs and installs the Sound Barrier Project; a 600 foot bamboo screen to be used to muffle the traffic noise for three residences in Portland.
 Ned gives a bamboo presentation for the International Plant Propagators Society in Salem, OR.
 Intense rain in December causes minor flooding in the nursery as the creek breaches its bank.
 The flow resides leaving behind a large muddy mess, but all things considered, our actual plant losses are minimal.

 Thinning and cleaning up many groves after the major snow storm, Bamboo Garden created a system for storing, higrading, and selling our home grown bamboo canes.
 Our groves reach mature size, allowing for a sustainable harvest each summer and winter.
 Oregon grown “Black Bamboo” and the beautifully mottled 'Bory' become especially sought after.
 In February we have our first display at the Yard Garden Patio Show in Portland.
-At the Portland Bamboo Festival, Noah gives a presentation about useful new introductions of clumping type bamboos.
 Once again, the PNW Chapter of the ABS hosts the bamboo conference in Tacoma, WA.
 Long time friends and horticultural influences, Mike Bell and Whitney Adams, travel from afar to give presentations at the conference.
 We provide bamboo for the Altaire Project in the Bay Area; a detailed, bamboo centric plan, featuring over 25 different species with many different colors and textures.
 This project was a unique design that was installed in three phases from 2008 through 2010, tapping our resources to their full potential.
 An arctic blast unlike anything we had seen before hovers over the PNW for about 10 days in December, during which many bamboos met their untimely fate.

 After a lengthy clean up from the winter, we compile new data of bamboo hardiness and share with the ABS and others.
 Many Borinda types were top killed.
 Ken Tomita and team from “Grove” have a photo shoot at Bamboo Garden with models for their new bamboo iPhone cases.
 Bamboo Garden wins an award for our display booth at the Farwest Show, designed by Anna Foleen with cane border constructed by artist, Charissa Brock.
-Author Paul Whitaker uses Noah's bamboo photos in his new book: Practical Bamboos.
-Ned and Noah tour to USDA bamboo heartland, Savannah GA for the Fall ABS conference.
+Author Paul Whitaker uses photos from Bamboo Garden in his new book: Practical Bamboos.
+Ned tours to USDA bamboo heartland, Savannah GA for the Fall ABS conference.
 For over 60 years, the USDA used the property in Savannah for importing new species of bamboo for test trials.
 Many of the old groves remain there for educational purposes, managed by the University of GA.

-Portland Parks and Recreation horticulturists tour Bamboo Garden and are taught the methods of bamboo pruning and maintenance by Noah and Matt.
+Portland Parks and Recreation horticulturists tour Bamboo Garden and are taught the methods of bamboo pruning and maintenance.
 An idea is further discussed about creating a public bamboo grove in one of Portland's Parks.
-Noah is a guest on “In the Garden” radio show by local gardening personality, Mike Darcy.
-Oregon Public Broadcasting films Oregon Field Guide at Bamboo Garden focusing on local grad student Andrea Melnychenko's research with bamboo bio emissions, while Noah shows the nursery in front of the camera.
-Ned and Noah give a presentation about Bamboo Flowering, collecting, and sewing seeds at Portland Bamboo Festival.
+Bamboo Garden is featured on “In the Garden” radio show by local gardening personality, Mike Darcy.
+Oregon Public Broadcasting films Oregon Field Guide at Bamboo Garden focusing on local grad student Andrea Melnychenko's research with bamboo bio emissions.
+Ned gives a presentation about Bamboo Flowering, collecting, and sewing seeds at Portland Bamboo Festival.
 2011 is an amazing year for bamboo flowering.
 We observe and record 11 different species producing seed in and around the Portland area.
 Bamboo Garden ships an entire truck load of bamboo to create a 900 foot bamboo screen for private residence in PA.
-Ned, Noah, Anna, and many other ABS members tour the 100 year old Moso Groves on Avery Island LA, during the national ABS conference, while under great southern hospitality of Andy Ringle and LA Chapter of the ABS.
+Ned and other ABS members tour the 100 year old Moso Groves on Avery Island LA, during the national ABS conference, while under great southern hospitality of Andy Ringle and LA Chapter of the ABS.

 After a long winter, the spring sales are excellent.
 Bamboo Garden further refines our pallet shipping system, enabling us to send large bamboos to most anywhere in the country with fast turnaround time.
 Bamboo Garden supplies the bamboo for the St. Louis Zoo project, where a bamboo screen over 1,000 feet long is being created.
 On July 13th we host a memorial for Ned; over 120 people come from all parts of the country and even overseas.
 The event was a great success and emotional release for many old friends in bamboo.
 Bringing everyone together to celebrate Ned's life was a perfect way to see him off.
 The future looks bright for bamboo...